Fundraise for Your Favorite Charity

 - As a mom, I am always looking for fun activities for my children.
 Host a children's party complete with crafts, treats, and goodies.
 This is great for holiday events such as Valentine's Day, Easter, Christmas, or other holidays.
 Charge a per-child fee and make sure everyone has a ball!

 - Do you have a show you just love watching that all your friends are crazy about?
-Host a party for the season premier or finale.
+Host a party for the season premiere or finale.
 Charge a cover charge in return for a great night and snacks.
 Have everyone dress as their favorite character or play trivia games during commercial breaks.

 - Host a Mardi Gras.
 Order beads, a king cake from New Orleans, masks, and coins, and have an all-out good time.
 With that much fun, no one will mind paying a cover charge!

-- Hosting a fun halloween party complete with costumes, prizes, drinks, and food is a fun time and another great way to raise money!
+- Hosting a fun Halloween party complete with costumes, prizes, drinks, and food is a fun time and another great way to raise money!

 - Girls Night Out: Get your friends out for a night, host it at your house, charge a cover, and have fun and drinks!